-Now that you have starting learning another language, you’re probably looking for ways to learn better.
-Learning to speak another language requires you use as many resources and materials as you can.
-Researching different language elarning techniques can be the key to helping you succeed.
+Now that you decided to learn languages online, you’re probably looking for ways to learn better.
+Learning to speak another language requires you to use as many resources and materials as you can.
+Researching different language learning techniques can be the key to helping you succeed.

 Yassir from FluentU explores a great technique in language learning: Shadowing.
 See the full post here: